 So, at least to begin with, I'm going to stick to 2MHz and hope 80ms is fast enough for a full screen refresh.
 I wouldn't want to damage anyone elses screen if they ran my code - even if it works OK on mine.
 But, before I finish, this screen has one more trick up its sleeve.

 Each screen update looks something like this:

 COMMAND BYTE (PADDING) LINE ADDRESS 1 ROW OF PIXEL DATA 1 (PADDING) LINE ADDRESS 2 ROW OF PIXEL DATA 2 (PADDING) ...
 (PADDING)

 Basically, a byte to tell the display we're writing to it, followed by each line's address and pixel data.

-It's a big improvement, and update times now vary between 0ms - 80ms, depending on how many rows were updated.
+It's a big improvement, and the update times now vary between 0ms - 80ms, depending on how many rows were updated.
 Updating horizontal text, for example, would only modify a few rows, which is great because it gives low latency for typing.